-Fees and Charges Payable by Holder ^(a) Preliminary Charge Currently up to 5% of the Gross Subscription Amount, Maximum 5% Realisation Charge Currently 0%, Maximum 2% Switching Fee Currently up to 1%, Maximum 2% Fees Payable by the Su Fees Payable by the Sub-Fund Trustee Fee, Registrar Fee and Valuation Fee ^(b) Currently, the Trustee Fee is not more than 0.1% p.a. and is subject to a maximum of 0.25% p.a. and minimum of S\$20,000 p.a Each fee may amount to or exceed 0.1% p.a., depending on the proportion that fee bears to the Net Asset Value of the Sub-Fund.
+Fees and Charges Payable by Holder (a) Preliminary Charge Currently up to 5% of the Gross Subscription Amount, Maximum 5% Realisation Charge Currently 0%, Maximum 2% Switching Fee Currently up to 1%, Maximum 2% Fees Payable by the Sub-Fund Trustee Fee, Registrar Fee and Valuation Fee (b) Currently, the Trustee Fee is not more than 0.1% p.a. and is subject to a maximum of 0.25% p.a. and minimum of \$\$20,000 p.a Each fee may amount to or exceed 0.1% p.a., depending on the proportion that fee bears to the Net Asset Value of the Sub-Fund.
 Management Fee All Classes: Currently 1.0% p.a., Maximum 1.5% p.a.
 Out of the Management Fee: Retained by us: 40% to 100% Paid by us to agents or distributors (trailer fee): 0% to 60%

-Audit fee ^(c) (payable to the Auditors), custody and transaction fees ^(d) (payable to the Trustee and the Subject to agreement with the relevant parties.
-Each fee or charge may amount to or exceed 0.1% p.a., depending on the proportion that fee or charge bears to the Net Asset Value of the Sub-Fund.
+Audit fee(c) (payable to Subject to agreement with the relevant parties.
+Each fee or charge may

+the Auditors), custody amount to or exceed 0.1% p.a., depending on the proportion that fee or

+and transaction fees(d) charge bears to the Net Asset Value of the Sub-Fund.

+(payable to the

 Trustee and the

 Custodian) and other

-fees and charges ^(e)
+fees and charges(e)